CChriz/PythonProjectA-Classifier/README.md

-# PythonProjectA-Classifier
-# Email Spam Classifier

-This repository contains code for an email spam classifier.
-In this README, I will provide an overview of the project and explain the approach taken to build the classifier.

 ## Approach

 I initially approached this task by implementing a Naive Bayes solution as guided in a separate notebook file.
 However, I was not satisfied with the accuracy of my classifier.
 Therefore, I explored an alternative approach, which was briefly discussed in the lectures - Logistic Regression.